rkhalil1990/addsol_hr/README.md

 Few security rules for an employee like:
 ------------------------------------------------
-    * Should not be able to modify his attendances
+    * Not allowed to modify his attendances
-    * Should not create allocation request for
+    * Can't create allocation request for himself
     * Can see his payslip, salary structure and working schedule